aviral-sri/nightOwls/README.md

 - **Web.py**
   The main Flask application that powers the real-time web interface for video processing.

-- **beep.wav**
-  Audio file used as the alert sound when the detection criteria are met.

 - **main.py**
   The primary entry point for the application, orchestrating detection routines and module interactions.